 Buyers of larger volumes can open an account on the UK Land Carbon Registry to manage their purchased carbon units.
 With this account you can buy both Woodland Carbon Units and Peatland Carbon Units.
 If you have an account on the registry, you have more flexibility to manage your own units and to use/retire them when you are ready or wish to do so, but there is a fee to open an account (£400 for private companies and £200 for government/ charities), this option is useful for buyers purchasing larger volumes of credits.

 Smaller volumes?
 Ask a project developer to 'assign' or 'retire' units in your name

 For buyers smaller volumes, the project developer can ‘tag’ units with your name to confirm the purchase, without you needing to have your own account, but it’s less easy to see all your purchases in one place.
 Any units purchased upfront as Pending Issuance Units will automatically be 'retired' once verified, assuming the sequestration has occurred.

 Find the units you would like to buy in one of these ways:

-- View the list of project developers with either verified Woodalnd Carbon Units or validated Pending Issuace Units to sell.
+- View the list of project developers with either verified Woodland Carbon Units or validated Pending Issuance Units to sell.

 - Contact a project developer from the list to talk about your needs, and projects they have in the development stages that may be a good match for your business.